 The curator Beppe Finessi exhibited the House of Dust among the fifty representative Italian interior architecture projects from 1925 to 2016, part of the ‘Rooms.
 Novel Living Concepts’ exhibition at the Palazzo dell’Arte of the Triennale di Milano.

-At the invitation of Professors Ana Araujo and Takero Shimazaki, and student Alexandra Savtchenko-Belskaia, Cardillo spoke about the House of Dust, part of the Intermediate Unit 2 course of the Architectural Association School of Architecture.
+At the invitation of Professors Ana Araujo and Takero Shimazaki, and student Alexandra Savtchenko-Belskaia, Cardillo presents his recent project in Rome at the conference House of Dust and supervised the field trip to Sicily, part of the Intermediate Unit 2 course of the Architectural Association School of Architecture.

-Antonino Cardillo, ‘A synchronicity of cultures and civilisations’, paper presented to the Dessauer Gespräche, ed.
+Antonino Cardillo, ‘A Synchronicity of Cultures and Civilisations’, paper presented to the Dessauer Gespräche ed.
 Johannes Kister, Hochschule Anhalt, Dessau Institute of Architecture, 13 Nov.
-2019. https://www.antoninocardillo.com/en/anthology/of-the-architect/articles/a-synchronicity-of-cultures-and-civilisations/
+2019.
+Transcript published on antoninocardillo.com, 15 April 2023.

-Antonino Cardillo, ‘Da Zak McKracken ad House of Dust’, lecture presented to the Rome Video Game Lab, cur.
-Diego Grammatico, Giovanna Marinelli, Istituto Luce Cinecittà, Roma, 11 May 2019. https://www.antoninocardillo.com/en/anthology/of-the-architect/articles/from-zak-mckracken-to-house-of-dust/
+Antonino Cardillo, ‘Da Zak McKracken a House of Dust’, paper presented to the Rome Video Game Lab 2019, ed.
+Diego Grammatico, Istituto Luce Cinecittà, Rome, 11 May 2019.
+Transcript published on antoninocardillo.com, 4 June 2019.

-Carolin Höfler, ‘Hyper desire’ (pdf),[↗] paper presented to the Wunsch, Technische Hochschule Köln, Cologne, 1 June 2016.
+Carolin Höfler, ‘Hyper desire’, paper presented to the Wunsch, Technische Hochschule Köln, Cologne, 1 June 2016.

 Carolin Höfler, ‘Modelle in Wirklichkeit.
 Die digitalen Bildversprechen von Antonino Cardillo’, paper presented to the Constructed Realities, ed.
 Chris Dähne, Frederike Lausch, Bettina Rudhof, Goethe‑Universität, Deutsche Architekturmuseum, Frankfurt am Main, 1 Dec.
-2015. https://www.antoninocardillo.com/en/anthology/on-the-architect/mirrors/models-in-reality/
+2015.
+Transcript published on antoninocardillo.com, 24 Apr.
+2022.

-Antonino Cardillo, ‘Faked reality’, paper presented to the Constructed Realities, ed.
+Antonino Cardillo, ‘Faked Reality’, paper presented to the Constructed Realities, ed.
 Chris Dähne, Frederike Lausch, Bettina Rudhof, Goethe‑Universität, Deutsche Architekturmuseum, Frankfurt am Main, 1 Dec.
-2015. https://www.antoninocardillo.com/en/anthology/of-the-architect/articles/faked-reality/
+2015.
+Transcript published on antoninocardillo.com, 12 May 2021.

 Sophia Klinkenberg, ‘Body building: Second skin’, in Being in shape / shaping environments, thesis, Koninklijke Academie van Beeldende Kunsten, The Hague, May 2015.